1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 </html>

-Make sure that all files used on your website, such as CSS style files and JavaScript scripts, are also encoded in UTF-8.
+Make sure that all files used on your website, such as CSS style sheets and JavaScript scripts, are also encoded in UTF-8.
 This ensures that all characters on your website will be displayed correctly.

-UTF-8 in Databases
+UTF-8 in database

-- Log in to your phpMyAdmin control panel
+- Log in to your phpMyAdmin control panel.

-- Click on the "Operations" tab at the top
+- Click on the "Operations" tab at the top.

 utf8_general_ci